-• The area of normally impounded water within the BGS Main Ash Pond is in the northwest corner of the CCR surface impoundment.
-The surface area of the impounded water is approximately 0.46 acres of the approximate 18.9 acres that makes up the BGS Main Ash
+The area of normally impounded water within the BGS Main Ash Pond is in the northwest corner of the CCR surface impoundment.
+The surface area of the impounded water is approximately 0.23 acres of the approximate 18.9 acres that makes up the BGS Main Ash

 Pond.
-At the time of the annual inspection, the water surface elevation was observed to have a staff gauge elevation of 531.57 feet, 1.43 feet below the crest of the west embankment which has an elevation of approximately 533 feet.
+At the time of the annual inspection, the water surface elevation was observed to be approximately two feet below the bottom of the staff gauge.
+The estimated water elevation was 528.9 feet, 4.1 feet below the crest of the west embankment which has an elevation of approximately 533 feet.

-- At the time of the annual inspection, the water depths that were measured within the CCR surface impoundment varied between 2.8 feet and 4.2 feet. - From the water depth measurements at the time of the annual inspection, the elevation of the top of the CCR/sediment that was measured varied between an elevation of 528.8 feet and 527.4 feet. - From staff gauge water elevation data provided by IPL since the previous annual inspection, the minimum water elevation within the BGS Main Ash Pond was recorded to be 530.91 feet (March 23, 2021).
-The maximum water elevation within the BGS Main Ash Pond was recorded to be 531.77 feet (January 5, 2021). - From the 1965 drawing of the original structural site preparation grading plan contours, the bottom contour elevation that was present prior to the construction of the BGS Main Ash Pond was approximately 524 feet.
-Comparing the results from the water depth measurements at the time of the annual inspection to the 1965 drawing of the original structural site preparation grading plan bottom contour elevation, the deposition thickness in the area of normally impounded water within the northwest corner of the BGS Main Ash Pond varied between 4.8 feet and 3.4 feet. - Of the 18.9 acres that makes up the surface area of the BGS Main Ash Pond, approximately 18.44 acres consists of CCR/sediment and does not normally consist of impounded water.
+- At the time of the annual inspection, the water depth that was estimated within the CCR surface impoundment at about 1.3 feet. - From the water depth measurements at the time of the annual inspection, the elevation of the top of the CCR/sediment that was estimated to be 527.6 feet. - From staff gauge water elevation data provided by IPL since the previous annual inspection, the minimum water elevation within the BGS Main Ash Pond was recorded to be 530.39 feet (February 15, 2022).
+The maximum water elevation within the BGS Main Ash Pond was recorded to be 531.41 feet (December 14, 2021). - From the 1965 drawing of the original structural site preparation grading plan contours, the bottom contour elevation that was present prior to the construction of the BGS Main Ash Pond was approximately 524 feet.
+Comparing the results from the water depth measurements at the time of the annual inspection to the 1965 drawing of the original structural site preparation grading plan bottom contour elevation, the deposition thickness in the area of normally impounded water within the northwest corner of the BGS Main Ash Pond was estimated at approximately 3.6 feet. - Of the 18.9 acres that makes up the surface area of the BGS Main Ash Pond, approximately 18.44 acres consists of CCR/sediment and does not normally consist of impounded water.
 From the 2016 topographic/bathymetric survey of the BGS Main Ash Pond, the elevation of the top of CCR/sediment varied throughout the CCR surface impoundment, as follows: